 To do well in this challenge, students weave academic terminology and theory from the textbook and other resources into their own stories about leadership experiences.
 They also link their artifacts in the Supporting Documentation to the Course Outcomes very clearly.

-While the above is intended to help guide you through thinking about the course and how to frame your experience to challenge it, what follows below is the official language from the MDS 410 syllabus.
+While the above is intended to help guide you through thinking about the course and how to frame your experience to challenge it, what follows below is the official language from the IPS 410 syllabus.
 You need to address the following course outcomes, and if the reviewers request an interview, be ready with answers to the questions below.

 Use these Course Objectives to shape your Learning Narrative and help you in selecting and requesting Supporting Documentation.
 You may also think of sections to add to your PLA resume by using these Outcomes as a guide.

 Case Studies in Leadership introduces and analyzes effective leadership styles.
 Leadership practices and models are applied to case studies.
 Through various forms of reading, writing, presentations, video and/or multi-media, students will apply theories to assess their own leadership style and identify styles of popular companies/people.
 Completion of LEAD 325 is recommended.
-PREREQ: Admitted to MDS or BAS program or declared a leadership certificate with upper-division standing or PERM/INST.
+PREREQ: Admitted to IPS or BAS program or declared a leadership certificate with upper-division standing or PERM/INST.

 |● Assess the current status of your personal leadership practice inventory and identify areas to improve using application in real-world situations.

 ● Utilize research perspectives on leadership to analyze traits, behaviors, and relationships that leaders possess.

 ● Learn how leaders shape organizational culture and values and how a leader facilitates change.